 What a CIRS Eye Test Tells You About Your Health

-When Emily first heard about the Visual Contrast Sensitivity (VCS) test, she was skeptical.
-How could staring at a screen of blurry lines possibly help explain her overwhelming fatigue, brain fog, and constant aches?
-After years of bouncing between doctors, she was desperate for answers.
-The VCS test became the turning point in her journey—offering a clearer picture of what her body was enduring and leading to a diagnosis that finally made sense: Chronic Inflammatory Response Syndrome (CIRS).
+But after years of bouncing between doctors, she was desperate for answers.
+And despite her initial hesitation, the VCS test became the turning point in her journey.
+It offered a clear picture of what her body was enduring and led to a diagnosis that finally made sense: Chronic Inflammatory Response Syndrome (CIRS).

 The VCS test isn’t just another health gimmick.
 It’s a powerful, non-invasive tool that can help identify patterns of chronic inflammation caused by biotoxin exposure.
-But what does this test really measure, and how does it fit into the larger picture of diagnosing CIRS?
-Let’s dive in.

 What Is the VCS Test?